att/core-cla/README.md

 # After We Receive the CLA

-  1. Each received CLA that is complete and signed will be placed in the `collected/cla/XYZ` where `XYZ` is name of the signee.
+  1. Each received CLA that is complete and signed will be **encrypted using our private key** and placed in the `collected/cla/XYZ` where `XYZ` is name of the signee.
-  2. Verify your CLA is in this directory.
+  2. Verify your **encrypted** CLA filename is in this directory.
 If/when it is, you are officially a part of the Discourse contribution community!

+# I would like to amend the CLA process

+If you dislike the current process and would like to see it amended, raise it on http://meta.discourse.org , the team is open to improving it.

 # To Do